What is HEX?

 As with most new cryptocurrency launches, there is concern about how much of the token is going to the developers/founders and if there is a risk of a massive founder dump, killing the project.
 HEX is not immune to these concerns, but it does answer them effectively.
 The short answer is that a founder dump, even if it happened, could not kill the currency: its functionality is not dependent upon the Richard Heart post-launch; everything is programmed into the smart contract.
 The longer answer shows us that, actually, the origin address ending up with a larger amount of HEX could benefit the currency overall.

 First, what goes to the origin address?
+After the launch period, 50% of any penalties paid by early or late unstakers goes to the origin address, the other 50% goes to the staker pool to pay stakers.
 All bonuses in the launch period (e.g. speed bonus, virality bonus) are given to the person who earned the bonus, and a duplicate of the bonus is distributed to the origin address.
 A duplicate of the We Are All Satoshi bonus is also distributed to the origin address.
-Lastly, the ETH that is sent by Adoption Amplifier participants is sent to the origin address.
+Lastly, the ETH that is sent by Adoption Amplifier participants is sent to a flush address.
 That all happens at the same time as everyone else: slowly over the course of the launch period.
 That discomfort you feel?
 Understandable, but let’s see if it’s actually justified:

-Let’s walk through a few scenarios regarding the origin address of the contract and what would happen based on different potential actions by the founder, Richard Heart.
+Let’s walk through a couple scenarios regarding the origin address and flush address of the contract and what would happen based on different potential actions.

-- The origin address ends up with a large amount of HEX, sells it all at once, and Richard then abandons the project entirely.
+- The origin address ends up with a large amount of HEX, sells it all at once, and for good measure let's say Richard Heart (the creator of HEX) then abandons the project entirely.
 What happens?
 Well, as far as the promise of HEX is concerned long term: nothing changes.
-The smart contract is deployed, HEX can be staked, traded, sold, same as if the founder didn’t dump and didn’t abandon the project.
+The smart contract is deployed, HEX can be staked, traded, sold, same as if the origin address didn’t dump and Richard didn’t abandon the project.
 Nothing about HEX and the game theory that makes it work changes.
 The only difference is the founder misses out and HEX is made available to a wider range of people early on at a lower price (that is, an opportunity for greater adoption by more people).
 Even without the founder around, (much like Satoshi to Bitcoin), HEX still works.

-- The founder of HEX ends up with a large amount of HEX and holds onto it (keeping available supply lower) and uses the ETH from the Adoption Amplifier to sell instead.
+- The origin address ends up with a large amount of HEX and holds onto it or stakes it (keeping available supply lower) but the ETH in the flush address from the Adoption Amplifier is sold.
 Well, theoretically the price of ETH could drop, but HEX would be unaffected.
-Similar to scenario two, possible the earnings from the ETH would be used to further promote the project.
-HEX still works, and goes sky-high.
+HEX still works.

-There is very little that Richard Heart could do after launch to kill HEX, because the game theory works and the contract is unchangeable.
-There is, of course, much he could do to help the project post-launch, and having HEX and ETH at his disposal will make that more possible (though not promised… HEX is not a security).
-There is little to fear in a founder dump even if it were to happen; on the contrary, the founder stands to gain most by remaining dedicated to the project, just like the rest of us.
+There is very little that Richard Heart could do at this point to kill HEX, because the game theory works and the contract is unchangeable.
+There is, of course, much he could do to promote the project post-launch, but there is little to fear in a founder dump even if it were to happen; on the contrary, the founder stands to gain most by remaining dedicated to the project, just like the rest of us.

 Interesting, What Is The Tech?